latortuga71/Black_Tabby/README.md

 ```
 python3 BlackTabby.py
 ```
-You will be asked for the credentials provided as well as the ip address and port that the CouchDB container is running on which should be 127.0.0.1 5984 unless you set this up to run on a different server that the CLI interface will be running on.
+You will be asked for the credentials provided as well as the ip address and port that the CouchDB container is running on which should be 127.0.0.1 5984 unless you set this up to run on a different server than the CLI interface will be running on.
 This will create a view in CouchDB that is neccesary for the CLI to function properly.

 ## Agents
 So far the only agents that can be created through the CLI are python and powershell, i wrote a C# agent that has my loopback hardcoded, as well as the agent secrets if this is edited to suite anyones needs then it can also be used.
 The C# source folder is [Here](https://github.com/latortuga71/Black_Tabby/tree/master/Agents/C%23AGENT/CSHARPAGENT)